formspree/formspree/README.md

 ### Configuring Formspree

-Take a look at the `forms/settings.py` file for a list of environment variables that should be set in order for Forms to work correctly.
+Take a look at the `formspree/settings.py` file for a list of environment variables that should be set in order for Formspree to work correctly.